 As well as the above main types of antibiotics, there are a number of other antibiotics that specialist doctors or hospital doctors may prescribe for more uncommon infections such as tuberculosis (TB).

 The rest of this leaflet only discusses antibiotics that your GP may prescribe.

 Some antibiotics work by killing germs (bacteria or the parasite).
 This is often done by interfering with the structure of the cell wall of the bacterium or parasite.
 Some work by stopping bacteria or the parasite from multiplying.

 Antibiotics are normally only prescribed for more serious infections with germs (bacterial and some parasitic infections).

 Most common infections are caused by viruses, when an antibiotic will not be of use.
 Even if you have a mild bacterial infection, the immune system can clear most bacterial infections.
-For example, antibiotics usually do little to speed up recovery from bronchitis, or most ear, nose,and throat infections that are caused by bacteria.
+For example, antibiotics usually do little to speed up recovery from most ear, nose,and throat infections that are caused by bacteria.